HMS Sandfly (1872)

 HMS Sandfly was a schooner of the Royal Navy, built by John Cuthbert, Millers Point, New South Wales and launched on 5 December 1872.
 She commenced service on the Australia Station at Sydney in 1873 for anti-blackbirding operations in the South Pacific.
-She was paid off in 1883 and sold to Samoa.
+She was paid off in 1883 and purchased for the Tongan Government by the Reverend S W Baker retaining the name Sandfly.

 Voyages

 The Sandfly was assigned to Australia Station at Sydney till June 1873.
 Her maiden voyage was short tour to the South Seas islands.
 In October, under Lieutenant W H Nowell, she seized the brig Aurora for breaching the Imperial Labour Act, which banned the practice of blackbirding.
 Her second voyage in 1874 was to New Guinea to assist with surveying, but she was caught in a storm and had her rudder damaged.
 After receiving assistance from HMS Basilisk she returned to Sydney.
-Her next voyage took her to Santa Cruz where on 17 September she came under attack by a large group of islanders in canoes.
+Her next voyage took her to the Santa Cruz Islands where on 17 September she came under attack by a large group of islanders in canoes.
 After a brief but fierce skirmish a breeze came up and she was able to make good her escape.
 Santa Cruz islanders had attacked and massacred the crew of the Lapwing several months earlier.